Towards solving the mass-composition problem in ultra high energy cosmic rays: model

-In two recent papers by the Auger collaboration the mass-compositions obtained using moments-analysis \cite{Auger-moments2014} and shape-fitting $N(X_{max})$ analysis \cite{Auger-shape2014} are not identical.
-Realistically they are not expected to be such, similarly to the already known fact that $\langle X_{\max} \rangle$ and $\sigma (X_{\max})$ give, if analysed separately, somewhat different results.
+In two recent papers by the Auger collaboration, the mass-compositions obtained using moments-analysis \cite{Auger-moments2014} and shape-fitting $N(X_{max})$ analysis \cite{Auger-shape2014} are not identical.
+Realistically, they are not expected to be such, similarly to the already known fact that $\langle X_{\max} \rangle$ and $\sigma (X_{\max})$ give, if analysed separately, somewhat different results.
 The shape-fitting analysis is obviously the most fundamental and most sensitive method, since, for example, it involves the tiny parts of the wing distribution.
-Apart from it, the shape-fitting analysis demonstrated a {\em degeneration effect} when two different mass compositions correspond to the same first two moments.
-For this reason, in the present paper, we choose the results coming from the shape-fitting analysis of the Auger data \cite{Auger-shape2014} with the measured fractions of four nuclei species: Fe, N, He and p.
+Apart from it, the shape-fitting analysis demonstrated a {\em degeneracy effect} when two different mass compositions correspond to the same first two moments.
+For this reason, in the present paper, we choose the results obtained from the shape-fitting analysis of the Auger data \cite{Auger-shape2014} with the measured fractions of four nuclei species: Fe, N, He and p.
 These fractions, as determined from Auger measurements \cite{Auger-shape2014}, reveal some uncertainties due to different hadronic interaction models namely QGSJet \cite{QGSJET}, EPOS-LHC \cite{EPOS-LHC} and Sybill \cite{Sibyll}.

 The important result obtained in \cite{Auger-shape2014} is given by a very small fraction of Iron at all energies and for all interaction models, except EPOS-LHC at the two highest energy bins (see the upper panel in Fig.~4 of \cite{Auger-shape2014}).
 The other important result, as mentioned in Introduction, and exposed in Fig.~\ref{fig:p+He}, is a large fraction of p+He, consistent with unity.
-It is interesting to note that both effects have a natural cosmological explanation.